maxluchterhand1/fire-bloc/README.md

 provider.
 Out of the box, it comes with its own implementations: `FirestoreEvaporatedStorage` and `HiveEvaporatedStorage`.

-The reconciliation of the local storage and the remote storage is performed by `EvaporatedRepository`, which also implements `EvaporatedStorage`.
-If you require special logic here, you can create your own repository and pass that to `FireBloc`'s constructor.
+The mediation between the local storage and the remote storage is performed by `EvaporatedRepository`, which also implements `EvaporatedStorage`.
+If you require special mediation logic, you can create your own repository and assign that to `EvaporatedRepository.instance`.
 However, `EvaporatedRepository` should suffice for most users.

 `HiveEvaporatedStorage` is built on top of [hive](https://pub.dev/packages/hive) for a platform-agnostic, performant storage layer.